Current/Updated Information on the Coronavirus/COVID-19

 - No parents will be allowed inside our classrooms or inside our offices.
 Please abide by this by either driving through our traffic circle and allowing us to sign you in on our iPads and clipboards (no parents will touch a pen or iPad or clipboard) OR by parking on Grant and walking your child in and stopping at the front gate of your classroom yard.

-- During the time on campus, all children will be in groups of 12 or less children with 2 to 6 teachers (depending on the size of the classroom) and will stay in the same classroom, playground, and bike circle area during camp and drop-in time at Montecito.
+- During the time on campus, all children will be in groups of 12 and/or 24 or fewer children with 2 to 6 teachers (depending on the size of the classroom) and will stay in the same classroom, playground, and bike circle area during class, camp and drop-in time at Montecito.
 Community Care licensing and the County Health Dept. will allow cohorts/groups of 24 children in one large setting, as well as up to the specific room capacity (if it’s larger than 24), based on the size of the indoor and outdoor spaces.
 No children will go from one room or playground to another, except under unusual circumstances and with prior permission from parents and the Director.

 Miss Vanessa Albright, RN/Health Advisor

 We recently hired a wonderful Registered Nurse (RN) named Vanessa Albright to help create the most engaging and safe environment for our students and staff.
 Miss Vanessa is our own Medical/Health Advisor who is teaching and training our competent staff about the post-COVID19 procedures and policies for preventing the spread of communicable diseases and viruses like COVID-19.
 Although Montecito currently practices all regulated cleaning, health and safety procedures, Miss Vanessa is helping us incorporate all new and additional health protocols into our programs in this new world, all of which are guidelines from the CDC, the County Health Dept., from Licensing and all other health and school agencies we are governed by.